ENQUIRE NOW

 Setting Up a UAE Company

-Non-Gulf Cooperation Council (GCC) nationals who want to secure an industrial or commercial licence in the UAE will need a local sponsor as part of the company setup.
+Where a strategic activity does still require Emirati participation, non-GCC investors will need a sponsor as part of the company setup (as of May 2026).
 But if you want to set up your business in a free zone or if you have a professional service licence, then this is not a requirement.

-If you do require a local sponsor or you would like to access the benefits of a mainland sponsorship, then Start Business Advisory is available to help.
+If you do require a local sponsor or you would like to access the benefits of a mainland sponsorship, then Start Business Services FZ CO is available to help.
 We can find a notable corporate nominee that will act as your 51% sponsor in the UAE, so you don’t have to spend time searching for and building a relationship with a potential sponsor.

 PROCESS